How To Accomplish Your Fitness Goals This Year Once & For All

 - Lose 1 inch off your waist, or

-When I first bench pressed 300 lbs, I got there by making small changes throughout the year.
-When I hit 250 lbs, my next goal wasn’t 275, it was 255, then 260 and so on.
+When I first bench pressed 300 lbs, I got there by making small changes year in year out.
+When I hit 250 lbs, my next goal wasn’t 275.
+My goal was to bench press 255.
+Then 260 lbs and so on then 260 and so on.

 This leads us to the second biggest mistake...